samibenameur/jam-py-v7/README.md

 Another key distinction is the ability to run **any Python procedure directly within the Application Builder** - including popular libraries like Matplotlib, Pandas, and NumPy - with the results displayed in the browser.
 Python procedure can run **synchronously** or **asynchronously** on the server.
 There's no need to access the console to review logs anymore, the **server sends results** to the browser!

 More over, using **Import tables** feature from any supported database is providig instant data access!
 There's no need to code anything and **authentication is one click away**!

+Hope this sparked some interest!
+Thank you.

 [![alt text](https://github.com/jam-py-v5/jam-py/blob/develop/assets/images/JAMPY_Readme.gif?raw=true)](https://northwind.pythonanywhere.com)